-The Quran describes the reason for the People of Lot’s punishment, and it was an amalgamation of multiple crimes, particularly highway robbery, male homosexuality and public displays of gross indecency (Quran 29:30).
+The Quran describes the People of Lot as practising an amalgamation of multiple sins, particularly highway robbery, homosexuality and public displays of gross indecency (Quran 29:30).
 Ultimately, the Quran says, they were destroyed because they sought to throw the Prophet Lot out of his home for his speaking against their crimes:

 But the answer of his people was naught save that they said, ‘Drive out Lot’s family from your city.
 They are a people who would keep clean.’Quran 27:57

-In addition, they had forbidden him to entertaining guests (Quran 15:71), being worried that his message, including his condemnation of them, was spreading far and wide.
-The limit of their opposition to Lot had reached its limit when they deigned it acceptable to exile him and his family for the crime of propagating his Divinely-appointed mission.
+They had forbidden him from preaching his message through their prohibition against his entertaining or hosting travellers (Quran 15:71), worried that his teaching, including his condemnation of them, was spreading far and wide.
+The limit of their opposition to Lot reached its limit when they deigned it acceptable to exile him and his family for the crime of propagating his Divinely-appointed mission.